aarondl/ultimateq/README.md

 An irc bot written in Go.

 ultimateq is designed as a distributed irc bot framework.
 Where a bot can be just one file, or a collection of extensions running alongside the bot.
 A key feature in this bot is that the extensions are actually processes themselves which will connect to a bot, or allow bots to connect to them via unix or tcp sockets using RPC mechanisms to communicate.

 There are two advantages behind this model.
 One is that several bots can use a single extension.
 This has advantages if the extension is holding a database meant to be shared (although for scalability you might consider database level scaling with replication, but this is just an example).

 The other advantage is that the bot is isolation failure.
 Because each extension is running in it's own process, even a fatal and unrecoverable crash in an extension means nothing to the bot.
 This adds a resilency to this bot that not many other bots share.

-##Packages

-###ultimateq
-This package ties all the low level plumbing things together, providing a fluent syntax interface for initializing a bot.
-This module is designed to be imported and used as a start-point for a bot.
-It should also be able to easily register event callbacks and handle them for one-file bots.
+Here's a sample taste of what the bot api might look like for some do-nothing connection to an irc server.

 ```go
 import bot "github.com/aarondl/ultimateq"